tactical-taco/Klystron/README.md

 # Klystron
 Klystron cavity interpolation

-Quick and simple program to interpolate teh cavity settings when replacing a klystron.
+Quick and simple program to interpolate the cavity settings when replacing a klystron.
 From the datasheet, enter the frequency and cavity numbers for the frequency preceeding and following your site frequency.
 Click interpolate and the math is done.